khushi-2002/Naukri_Dundo_App_Database/README.md

 - DDL: Database Definition Language
 - DML: Database Manipulation Language
 - DCL: Database Control Language

-Here we will deal with DML which modtly based on writing queries.
+Here we will deal with DML which mostly based on writing queries.

 The database has been created on the below problem Statement--